Energy Efficient, Sustainable Windows and Doors

-A ventilation opening can be fitted not only in the frame/sash but also in the transverse mullions.
-These simple and highly effective systems create a pleasant atmosphere in a dwelling.
+You can include a ventilation opening in the frame/sash and in the transverse mullions.
+These simple, very effective systems create a pleasant atmosphere in a dwelling.

 Passive design resources

-With so many complex variables, the building design process
+With so many complex variables, trained professionals should consider the building design process.

 Insulated Glass Units